pyg-team/pytorch-frame/benchmark/README.md

 ## Leaderboard

 We show the current model performance across different datasets.
-The 0-th axis denotes the model name and 1-st axis denotes the dataset `idx`.
+The row denotes the model names and the column denotes the dataset `idx`.
 In each cell, we include the mean and standard deviation of the model performance, as well as the total time spent, including [`Optuna`](https://optuna.org/)-based hyper-parameter search and final model training.